Dress code

 Doctoral graduate

-A person who has completed a doctoral degree in technology, business administration, or philosophy at the university.
+A person who has completed a doctoral degree in technology, business administration, philosophy, or social sciences at the university.

 Honorary doctor